 - Unsweetened almond butter or peanut butter,

-- Sugar free liquid sweetener made of Monk fruit sugar, there is no carbs, no sugar in this sweetener.
-I am using this brand here.
+- Sugar-free liquid sweetener made of Monk fruit sugar, no carbs, no sugar in this sweetener.

 - Cinnamon – sprinkle some cinnamon add a naturally sweet flavor

 - Coconut cream – a dollop of fresh whipped coconut cream with a few drops of vanilla stevia drops is delicious